 Jim, Me, and Harley makes three: Four Corners Road Trip

-At ages 73 and 64, my husband Jim and I try to do what we like best whenever opportunity arises and while we are still able.
+At ages 73 and 64 (in 2015), my husband Jim and I try to do what we like best whenever opportunity arises and while we are still able.
 That’s why we love active independent travel.
-Three words sum up our style: Freedom, flexibility, and fundability.
+Three words sum up our style: freedom, flexibility, and fundability.
 We’re opportunistic and favor affordable last-minute options.

 Jim’s frown flipped to a bemused smile.
 Hanging up, he exclaimed, “You won’t believe this!”
 Miraculously, the only bike left was a brand new Ultra Glide, perfect for cruising 1,500 miles of mountains, canyons and plains.
 Yes!!
 Let the boomer biker adventure begin!

 Not so fast.
 Jim’s smile vanished when he discovered our motorcycle insurance policy didn’t cover rentals.
 Oops.
 Add-on coverage from the Harley rental dealer cost a budget-busting $600.
 Double oops!